220.127.116.11 STUDENT RIGHTS

 A student or instructor may call the Honor System staff for clarification of an alleged violation of the Honor Code.
 If the student or instructor (hereinafter referred to as the “Reporting Party”) decides an alleged violation may have occurred, he/she fills out the Honor Code Violation Report form found on the Honor System website.
 This report becomes a part of the Case File.

-The Reporting Party shall file the Honor Code Violation Report online with the AHSO as soon as practicable (with a preference for five (5) University business days) of the Reporting Party’s discovery of the alleged violation.
-A notification of the report is sent to the department head and the Academic Operations Committee or Graduate Operations Committee representative for the impacted college.
-The case manager issues a case number and the report is filed in the AHSO, and the report data is entered in the Honor System database.
+The Reporting Party shall file the Honor Code Violation Report online with the AHSO as soon as practicable (with a preference for five (5) University business days) of the Reporting Party’s discovery of the alleged violation..
+The Academic Integrity Administrator issues a case number and the report is filed in the AHSO, and the report data is entered in the Aggie Honor System Office database.
 The instructor may choose to handle the case autonomously, if it is determined by the AHSO that there are no previous violations for the student, or the instructor may choose to refer it to the Honor Council.
-Reporting Parties must report all infractions, whether handled autonomously or referred to the Honor Council.
+Faculty Members must report all violations, whether handled autonomously or referred to the Honor Council.

 The AHSO appoints one student and one faculty case investigator from the members of the Honor Council, and schedules a meeting with the Case investigators and the Reporting Party.